 While not exactly in the scope of Eastern Europe, you would probably be surprised at how useful Spanish can be as you head further east across the continent.
 In countries like Poland, the Czech Republic, and Hungary, Spanish is often spoken (as well as English) among the younger crowd.
 In addition, with the large expat and tourist hubs that some of these cities have, it’s very easy to be able to strike up a conversation in Spanish as a backup to English.
 With that being said, today I want to share this Rocket Spanish review, to help you learn Spanish online if you’re so inclined.

 Rocket Languages offers a whole suite of products across a variety of languages.
-Eastern European Travel has mentioned Rocket German in this article, and our sister site—Ukraine Living—has a full-on Rocket Russian review.
+Eastern European Travel has mentioned Rocket German in this article.

 In short, the programs are reasonably priced, well-structured, and have a lot of nifty tools to help you learn a language—no matter what your learning style is.